flawbert/flawbert/README.md

   </a>
 </h1>

-- 🌱 I’m currently learning C++, C# and React Native
+- 🌱 I’m currently learning .NET, C# and React Native
 - 👨🏾‍💻 I'm working to be full-stack developer
 - ⚡ Fun fact: I really love Bootstrap
 - :busts_in_silhouette: I would like to work in something with social impact